-When you add several conditions, this can become a large function in Google Sheets, but one that is extremely effective.
+When you add several conditions, this can become a significant function in Google Sheets but a highly effective one.

-If your filter is unable to source a result that meets your criteria, you will see the #N/A error appear.
+If your filter cannot source a result that meets your criteria, the #N/A error will appear.

 When Would You Use the Google Filter Function?